Joseph456D/Meteor-Shooter-game/README.md

 - Added top score to the game over screen

-- Added restart option to play the game again without reruning the file
+- Added restart option to play the game again without rerunning the file

-- Change ship, buttons and meteor size to dynamic
+- Changed ship, buttons and meteor size to dynamic

-- Add mute button on the left-bottom corner

-- Add the start button
+- Added the start button

+- Added options menu

+  - Mute Button

+  - Buttons for individually controlling Music and SFX

+  - Sliders for controlling Volume, Music, and SFX

+- Different varieties of meteors

 ## Still in progress features

 - Add pause menu (mute, score, high score, time, achievement tab, restart, quit)

 - Achievements and achievements tab (opened by a button on right corner)

-- Mute and achievement buttons only available at game over and pause screens